taocpp/PEGTL/doc/Migration-Guide.md

 * plain inputs such as `view_input` and `file_input` do not store line and column numbers;
 * `text_` inputs store line and column numbers;
-* `ascii::scan::...` and `utf8::scan::...` end-of-line rules preserve the old eager scan behaviour, where line numbers are updated even when a rule other than `eol` consumes a newline;
+* `ascii::scan::...` and `utf8::scan::...` end-of-line rules preserve the old eager scan behavior, where line numbers are updated even when a rule other than `eol` consumes a newline;
 * normal end-of-line rules such as `ascii::lf` update line numbers only when the grammar matches `eol` or `eolf`;
 * `ascii::lazy::...` and `utf8::lazy::...` calculate line and column numbers on demand.